verazb/verazb.github.io/index.md

 I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.

 My current research topics include
-- the strategic timing of healthcare consumption in health insurance
+- The strategic timing of healthcare consumption in health insurance
-- the design of unemployment insurance with heterogeneous responses to coverage generosity
+- The design of unemployment insurance with heterogeneous responses to coverage generosity
-- and the heterogeneity in labour supply responses of low-income workers.
+- The heterogeneity in labour supply responses of low-income workers.

 Before my doctoral studies, I worked as a research fellow in health economics at [Unisanté](https://www.unisante.ch/fr).